openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 Below are example-codes for the regular and async-based approaches to compare:

--	In the regular way, the frame is captured with OpenCV and then immediately processed:<br>
+-	Normally, the frame is captured with OpenCV and then immediately processed:<br>

 @snippet snippets/dldt_optimization_guide8.cpp part8